andrasq/node-qfifo/README.md

   next line to be read.
 Default `true`.  `position` is needed to checkpoint the read state, but omitting it is 25% faster (for e.g. when the whole file is consumed without checkpointing).
 - `reopenInterval`: how frequently to reopen the fifo file, -1 never.
-Default every 20 ms to ensure that writes will cease after a rename.
+Default every 20 ms to ensure that writes will cease after a grab or an external file rename.

 ### fifo.open( callback(err, fd) )